AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payflow-express.md

 ---
-title: Express Checkout for other PayPal solutions | Commerce Web APIs
+title: Express Checkout for other PayPal solutions
 ---

 # Express Checkout for other PayPal solutions